Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ![SemanticArithmetic_Cucumber](https://user-images.githubusercontent.com/48829194/62340643-8d6e4980-b4e0-11e9-827e-84cd27e2b8f2.PNG)

-The [SemanticArithmetic ipython notebook]() present more examples.
+The [SemanticArithmetic ipython notebook](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Code/SemanticArithmetic.ipynb) present more examples.

 ## Results

 ### Training times
-Downloading the ``English wikipedia dump`` took about 2 hours and 2.22 hours to extract it.
-2.13 hours were taken by preprocessing the English Wikipedia Dump for the ``raw inputList``, and 2.12 hours for the ``entity inputList``.
-More interesting, 269.43 days in total were taken by the training of the ``English raw`` and ``entity models`` and their evaluation.
+Downloading the ``English Wikipedia dump`` took about two hours and extracting it took 2.22 hours.
+Around 2.13 hours were taken by preprocessing the extracted English Wikipedia dump for the ``raw inputList``, and 2.12 hours for the ``entity inputList``.
+More interesting, 269.43 days in total were taken by the training of the ``English raw`` ,``entity models`` and their evaluation.
+Moreover, for training the best models in other languages, more days were needed: The training of the best German models took about 7.61 days, 4.59 days for the Italian best models, about 5.10 days for the Spanish best models and finally roughly 6.31 days for the French best models.

 151 different parameter settings were used for training and all the results can be seen in [Results.xlsx](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/blob/master/Results/Results.xlsx).

 ### Best Models and best entity relatedness models
-When taking the average of all spearman scores, the best score is achived with following parameter setting:
+When taking the average of all Spearman scores, the best score is achieved with following parameter setting:
 - size = 300
-- item windowSize = 3
+- window size = 3
-- minCount = 5
+- min count = 5
 - sg =1
 - hs = 0
 - negative sampling = 16